-The Port of San Francisco ("Port") is proud to circulate this Request for Proposals seeking a partner to lease a historically successful ship repair facility and its related equipment ("the Shipyard") that collectively is undergoing an unprecedented refresh of new investment.
+The Port of San Francisco (the "Port") is proud to circulate this Request for Proposals #2 (this "RFP-2") seeking a partner to lease a historically successful ship repair facility and its related equipment located at Piers 68/70 ("the Pier 70 Shipyard") that collectively is undergoing an unprecedented refresh of new investment.
 As a public agency the Port is seeking a partner that will fulfill the critical goals of continuous operations and associated employment to achieve financial returns for both the lessee and the Port.
+The Port issued a prior solicitation for this opportunity in August of 2017 (the "August 2017 RFP") but elected to reject all proposals and issue this new solicitation that builds off of lessons learned by Port staff to revise and retarget the offering.
+Prospective respondents who reviewed the August 2017 RFP are encouraged to review the revised financial and operational strategies set forth herein, as the Port is seeking to grow the pool of interested proposers in order to maximize its chances at reestablishing ship repair operations at the earliest practicable date.

-The Shipyard Site is located at Piers 68, 70, and Seawall Lot 349 near the intersection of 20th and Illinois Streets, and includes approximately 14.7 acres of land improved with numerous buildings and 17.4 acres of submerged lands.
+The Shipyard Site is located at Piers 68, 70, and Seawall Lot 349 near the intersection of 20th and Illinois Streets, and includes approximately 10.1 acres of land improved with numerous buildings and 17.4 acres of submerged lands.
 Additionally, the Shipyard includes significant Port-owned assets, including floating Dry Dock #2, floating Dry Dock Eureka, and an 8k ampere Shoreside Power System.
+The Port is also offering approximately 3.6 acres of additional land containing 6 buildings, each as optional areas that can be part of the respondent's proposal as further described under "Premises, Facilities and Equipment" below.